tmhoule/UpdateApps/README.md

 5) The policy 'custom event' to invoke if user has an older version than what you just listed in #4.

 USER NOTIFICATIONS
+Now uses Peas-Notifier (a recompiled verison of Terminal Notifier).
+Logging is now in /var/log/PeasAutoUpdateslog.log

+Verbosity disabled: May2015
-You can set the verbosity of the program now (April, 2015).
+/* You can set the verbosity of the program now (April, 2015).
 Users are able to decide how verbose the script should be.
 Type the following on each workstation (or use another method to set it)
       sudo defaults write /Library/Preferences/org.Partners.PEASManagement.plist updateAppVerbosity -int 3 Where the final number (the three as above) is the verbosity of the program.
-1 is quite silent,  3 is notifications,   5 is very verbose.
+1 is quite silent,  3 is notifications,   5 is very verbose.  */